pat-jpnk/randomYoutube/README.md

 # randomYoutube

-Assuming there are only 5 billion videos uploaded on youtube, then probability of generating a valid video id is about 0.00000000677626 percent.
+Assuming there are only 5 billion videos uploaded on youtube, the probability of generating a valid video id is about 0.00000000677626 percent.